stg-tud/MUBench/mubench.pipeline/README.md

 ### Default Configuration

 You can specify a default run configuration as shown in the example [config file](../default.example.config).
-All command line arguments that have a "--" specifier can be set in the configuration file.
-For example to specify the username "--username" has to be used, not "-u".
+All command line arguments can be used by their fullname.
+If a configuration file is present, the values set in this file are used if they are not specified in the command line call.